ModelEarth/USEEIO/import_factors_exio/README-intro.md

 # Generating Import Factors from Exiobase

-"generate_import_factors.py" will pulls the Exiobase data and merges with BEA.
+"generate_import_factors.py" pulls the Exiobase data (using download_exiobase.py) and then merges with the US BEA data (using download_imports_data.py).
-You do not need to run “Exiobase_downloads.py”.

 ## BEA API Access